UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 - Instead, in selective inference we wish to test:
     - $P( \text{parameters} | \text{data, selection event})$
 - We can do this for many classes of algorithms and get "corrected" p-values and confidence intervals
-    - Lasso, ElasticNet, Stepwise Regression
+    - e.g. Lasso, ElasticNet, Stepwise Regression

 <img src="images/adjusted_CIs.png" style="display: block; margin-left: auto; margin-right: auto; width: 600px">